wq/wq/docs/@wq/app.md

 }
 ```

 The configuration sections for the other core modules are passed on to the `init()` function for each module.
 In a few instances, @wq/app overrides the default settings for the respective modules.
-See the documentation for [@wq/router], [@wq/store], [@wq/outbox], and [@wq/model] for more information about the available configuration options for each module.
+See the documentation for [wq Configuration object][config], [@wq/router], [@wq/store], [@wq/outbox], and [@wq/model] for more information about the available configuration options for each module.
 Similarly, any registered plugins can be configured via sections with the same name as the respective plugins.

 ##### Scalar Options